roopakparikh/go-firkinize/README.md

 * get-keystone: will let you query the password for a service (in keystone)
 * add-keystone: will add entries for a service in the keystone service catalog but also would create user/password for the service.
 Password is randomly generated and user name is the name of the service itself.
+* create-db: will create database for a service

 ```
 ./go-firkinize
 A simple utility that hides the complexity associated with Platform9
     config store i.e. consul/vault as of today.

 Usage:
   firkinize [command]

 Available Commands:
   add-keystone Keystone related commands
+  create-db    Create DB for service
   get-keystone Get Keystone related attributes
   help         Help about any command

 Flags:
-      --consul-host-port string   Where to connect to consul server (default "konsul-x.domain.com:3306")
+      --consul-host-port string   Where to connect to consul server
-      --consul-scheme string      Consul API scheme can be http/https/jrpc (default "https")
+      --consul-scheme string      Consul API scheme can be http/https/jrpc
-      --consul-token string       Security token to talk to consul server (default "xxx-xxcxcvxcv")
+      --consul-token string       Security token to talk to consul server
-      --customer-id string        ID of the customer under which it is operating (default "c423f1d3-xxxcvxc")
+      --customer-id string        ID of the customer under which it is operating
       --debug                     Enable debug logging
   -h, --help                      help for firkinize
-      --region-id string          ID of the region under which it is operating (default "6296dd9c-9c62-4da7-b239-882d004d36bb")
+      --region-id string          ID of the region under which it is operating

 Use "firkinize [command] --help" for more information about a command.
 ```